sincera315/portfolio/README.md

 # portfolio
-it contains all the big projects i have worked on till now
+I am Mahnoor mehmood and i am currently doing Artificial Inteligence from Fast Nuces. it contains all the projects i have worked on till now